xhalleyy/reactpokemon/README.md

 ### React Pokemon API
 - Search for a Pokemon from Gen1-5 by Name or by their ID.
 Click the Image to change between the pokemon's default and shiny.
+- Console Errors/Warnings due to Flowbite's Accordion.
+Tried to change prop names from the shadow dom but it threw the same errors.

 Halley Pham